iamshaleen/Android-SMSReader-For-OTP-With-PHP-App/README.md

 - To retrive OTP's from a phone via a URL and consome the URL for automated scanners/internal use etc.

 Usage:
-- Add all folders manually:
+- Add all folders manually:<br>
   This includes adding sow-files, state-files folder in the root directiory and the phone number directories in both the folders respectively
 - Host the php files on a server such as apache
 - Update the server IP/Port in the URL's in the Android Project under MainActivity.java
 - Update the phone numbers in the PHP code as well as under MainActivity.java
 - Build the Android Studio Project and install the Android App on a phone.
-- Retrive the OTP via getMobileOTP.php
+- Retrive the OTP via getMobileOTP.php.<br>
   Example: http://192.168.1.2:8888/POCMobileOTP/getMobileOTP.php?sow=1234567&mobile=87654321